FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual PRO 2023.rst

    DAT and CADPTS.
 DAT files.
 The user is encouraged to start simple with a basic overland flow simulation and build the flood detail into the model one  component at a time to observe the effects of each feature.
-Pre-processor programs such as the QGIS/FLO-2D Plugin, Grid Developer System (GDS), and PROFILES facilitate developing and graphically  | editing the data files.
+Pre-processor programs such as the QGIS/FLO-2D Plugin, Grid Developer System (GDS), and PROFILES facilitate developing and graphically  editing the data files.

-    | There are several ways to edit the FLO-2D data files.
-Since the data

-   files are written in ASCII format, they can be edited in any ASCII

-   editor such as Microsoft NotePad®, TextPad®, UltraEdit®, and oth-

-   ers.
-The FLO-2D Plugin enables multiple selections of grid elements

-   to edit spatially variable data with mouse point and click commands.

-   The PROFILES program can be used to edit channel and cross section
+     There are several ways to edit the FLO-2D data files.
+Since the data files are written in ASCII format, they can be edited in any ASCII  editor such as Microsoft NotePad®, TextPad®, UltraEdit®, and others.
+The FLO-2D Plugin enables multiple selections of grid elements to edit spatially variable data with mouse point and click commands.
+The PROFILES program can be used to edit channel and cross section data.

-   | data.
-   | There are two ways to run a FLO-2D simulation once the data files

-   are constructed.
-1) The Pro model can be initiated from the FLO-2D

-   Plugin; or 2) a FLO-2D flood simulation can be started by copying

-   the FLOPRO.EXE file and its respective dlls into a project folder and

-   double-clicking on the executable.
-When the model is running the

-   user has the option of graphically viewing the flood progression over

-   the grid system.
-An inflow hydrograph and the rainfall temporally dis-

-   tribution is also displayed.
-Upon completion of the flood simulation,

-   there are post-processor programs (FLO-2D MapCrafter, MAPPER,

-   MAXPLOT, PROFILES, The QGIS Mesh tool, and HYDROG) that

-   will assist in reviewing the results.
+   There are two ways to run a FLO-2D simulation once the data files  are constructed.
+1) The Pro model can be initiated from the FLO-2D Plugin; or 2) a FLO-2D flood simulation can be started by copying the FLOPRO.EXE file and its respective dlls into a project folder and double-clicking on the executable.
+When the model is running the user has the option of graphically viewing the flood progression over the grid system.
+An inflow hydrograph and the rainfall temporally distribution is also displayed.
+Upon completion of the flood simulation, there are post-processor programs (FLO-2D MapCrafter, MAPPER, MAXPLOT, PROFILES, The QGIS Mesh tool, and HYDROG) that  will assist in reviewing the results.

 .. container::
    :name: page5-div